Skip navigation

 Before the Procedure

-• Do a complete physical exam.
+• Your provider will do a complete physical exam.

 Tell your surgeon or nurse if: